 INSTALLATION AND MAINTENANCE INSTRUCTIONS FOR T STRAINERS, T-STRAINERS, TEE STRAINERS

 • After pressurizing, inspect cover and other joints for leakage.
-Further, if there is leakage.
-Then tighten the cap or replace the gasket.
+Further, if there is leakage, you need to tighten the cap or replace the gasket.

 • If the required filtration is not taking place.
 Then ensure the screen is installed in the correct position.
 Also that it’s flush to the screen seating surfaces.

 - Ensure all machined surfaces are free of defects and that the inside of the t-strainer is free of foreign objects.